All Products

 Application Scenarios

-funnel analysis can be used to analyze the conversion rate of key processes of users using products, such as checking the total conversion rate from browsing products to completing purchase to locate which step of conversion users lose the most. for example, the conversion rate of users is low from filling in data to completing registration. further analyzing the reasons for loss according to some factors affecting this step, the short message verification code may not be sent successfully.
+funnel analysis can analyze the conversion rate of users in key processes of using products, such as looking at the total conversion rate from browsing products to completing purchase to locate which step of conversion users lose the most. for example, users have a low conversion rate from filling in data to completing registration. further analyze the reasons for loss according to some factors affecting this step, and the SMS verification code may not be sent successfully.
 Take the step from the registration page to registration completion as an example:

 • Select an analysis subject: Device ID